Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retriever

 \subsubsection{Code Demonstrations}

 Algorithm~\ref{alg:build} shows detailed steps to build the retriever.
 Lines 2-8 present the chunking and the encoding process for a natural language corpus containing multiple documents.
 In line 6, algorithm~\ref{alg:build} takes the concatenation of the current chunk and the next chunk as the value.
 Notably, the choice of value can vary for different tasks.
-Another practical issue is that the memory cost of all keys and values may exceed the memory capacity of the server in the practical scenario.
-Thus, it is recommended that the keys and values persist in the storage if necessary.
+Another practical issue is that the memory cost of all keys and values may exceed the memory capacity of the server in a practical scenario.
+Thus, it is recommended that the keys and values persist in the storage if necessary. \edit{ The time complexity is $O(n\cdot (C_{\text{chunk}}+m\cdot C_{\text{encode}})+C_{\text{build\_index}})$, where $C_{\text{chunk}}$, $C_{\text{encode}}$, and $C_{\text{build\_index}}$ are the cost of chunking one document, encoding one chunk, and building the index for all chunks.
+The space complexity is $O(M\cdot d)$, where $M$ is the number of all chunks and $d$ is the feature dimension of the encoder. }